cristiand7/thales/README.md

 1) Run the following command in the folder "Backend.Thales\backend.tales"
 > dotnet run

-Note: the service must be exposed at the url https://localhost:5001
+Note: the service must be exposed at the url https://localhost:7236/swagger and accept the risk and continute of https certicated

 2) Go to the 'Frontend-Thales' folder and execute the following command to download the angular modules and dependencies
 > npm install